splanck/vc/docs/vcdoc.md

 locals are stored in the data section with unique names and require constant initializers.

+The `const` qualifier marks a variable as read-only after initialization.
+Any attempt to assign to a `const` object results in a semantic error.

 Struct and union objects are declared similarly using the new `struct` and `union` keywords.
 Member access is parsed with `.` or `->`: